 -

-In vitro and animal models: Laboratory studies show that clinoptilolite zeolite can absorb wound exudate and bind bacteria along with their toxins.
-In vitro experiments have demonstrated, for example, that zeolite can adsorb not only microorganisms but also bacterial toxins and odor-causing molecules.
-Animal studies in rodents have shown that clinoptilolite-containing preparations can promote wound healing .
-For instance, in a rat model of burn wounds, zeolite-containing hydrogel layers accelerated healing compared to untreated controls (faster re-epithelialization, granulation tissue formation, etc.).
+In-vitro and animal models: Laboratory studies show that clinoptilolite zeolite can absorb wound exudate and bind bacteria and their toxins.
+In in-vitro experiments, for example, it was shown that zeolite can adsorb not only microorganisms but also bacterial toxins and odor-producing molecules.
+Animal experimental studies on rodents showed that clinoptilolite-containing preparations can promote wound healing.
+For example, zeolite-containing hydrogel layers in a rat model for burn wounds accelerated healing compared to untreated controls (faster re-epithelialization, granulation tissue formation, etc.).

 -

-Clinical studies (wound healing): Initial clinical studies indicate that zeolite is safe and well-tolerated in wound treatment.
-In a prospective, randomized, open-label, controlled phase I study involving 12 healthy volunteers with artificially created skin wounds, topically purified clinoptilolite tuff (a nearly pure clinoptilolite zeolite in powder form) was compared with standard therapy (saline irrigation and dressing).
+Clinical studies (wound healing): Initial clinical investigations suggest that zeolite is safe and well-tolerated in wound treatment.
+In a prospective, randomized Phase I study (open, controlled) on 12 healthy subjects with artificially created skin wounds, topically purified clinoptilolite tuff (a nearly pure clinoptilolite zeolite, in powder form) was compared with standard therapy (NaCl rinse + dressing).

-Results: Zeolite treatment proved to be safe and well-tolerated , with no significant differences in wound healing time or quality compared to standard treatment.
-Histologically, however, some differences were observed: significantly more macrophages and fewer myofibroblastic cells were detectable in zeolite-treated wounds.
-Tiny zeolite particles were occasionally found in the newly formed dermal tissue, but these did not interfere with healing or cause clinical symptoms.
+Result: Zeolite treatment proved to be safe and well-tolerated, with no significant differences in wound healing time or quality compared to standard treatment.
+Histologically, however, some differences were found: significantly more macrophages and fewer myofibroblastic cells were detected in zeolite-treated wounds.
+Occasionally, tiny zeolite particles were detected in the newly formed dermal tissue, without them disturbing healing or causing clinical symptoms.

-The authors conclude that purified clinoptilolite could be a cost-effective, safe wound treatment that supports the healing process.
-A previous observational study of 33 patients with chronic or infected wounds (acute and mixed chronic) also reported positive trends: Using a clinoptilolite wound powder over several weeks resulted in a reduction of bacterial load and improved wound healing compared to baseline.
-Due to the small sample size, statistical significance was limited, but an antimicrobial effect of the zeolite powder was suspected.
-Overall, the zeolite powder was well tolerated in this study, without relevant side effects; a favorable local tolerability profile and few side effects were noted. -
+The authors conclude that purified clinoptilolite could be a cost-effective, safe wound therapeutic that supports the healing process. – An earlier observational study of 33 patients with chronic or infected wounds (acute and chronic mixed) also reported positive trends: under the application of a clinoptilolite wound powder, a reduction in bacterial load and an improved wound healing tendency compared to baseline were observed over several weeks.
+Due to the small case number, statistical significance was limited, but an antimicrobial effect of the zeolite powder was suspected.
+Overall, the zeolite powder in this study was well tolerated, with no relevant side effects; a favorable local tolerability profile and few side effects were noted. -

-Specific wound healing scenarios: Zeolites have also been tested in specific contexts.
-In a diabetic rat model of poorly healing bone defects (tooth extraction), locally applied clinoptilolite significantly accelerated bone regeneration in the tooth socket .
+Special Wound Healing Scenarios: Zeolites have also been tested in special contexts.
+In a diabetic rat model for poorly healing bone defects (tooth extraction), locally applied clinoptilolite significantly accelerated bone regeneration in the tooth socket.
 The zeolite contributed to improved bone regeneration.
-This suggests that zeolite may have a positive effect not only on soft tissue but also on the healing of hard tissue (indirectly via improved wound conditions).
+This indicates that zeolite could have a positive effect not only on soft tissue but also on the healing of hard tissue (indirectly through improved wound conditions).

-It is important to emphasize that zeolite does not work miracles in wound healing, but as an absorbent, antimicrobial wound additive it can make a supportive contribution – especially to absorb exudate, bind odor and germs and promote a moist wound environment.
+It is important to emphasize that zeolite does not work miracles in wound healing, but can make a supportive contribution as an absorbent, antimicrobial wound additive – especially to absorb exudate, bind odor and germs, and promote a moist wound environment.

 Sources: